Mohamed-Reda-Arsalane/Jacobs-Hack-2021/README.md

 - First cd to `Frontend` <br/>
 -Then install required node modules: `npm install` <br/>
 -You can now run the command `npm start` <br/>
--Change the backend development server used to: http://127.0.0.1:8000 <br/>

-## NOTE

-Link to the app: https://jacobs-connect.herokuapp.com/ <br/>
-"# Jacobs-Hack-2021"